prebid/prebid.github.io/prebid-video/video-getting-started.md

 #### Prebid Video Module

+{: .alert.alert-warning :}
+The Video Module is a new way of handling Video in Prebid.

 To integrate Prebid with a video player, we recommend using the Video Module.
 The Video Module will automatically:
 - render bids in your desired video player
 - mark used bids as won